 To understand these implications, we have to understand what karma-kānda is.
 It has three important components.
 The first, and the most obvious component, is that a Vedic ritual is performed.
 In all rituals, Lord Viṣṇu is made an offering.
 But following that, other demigods are also made offers.
 The Mīmāṃsā system discusses the philosophy of these rituals, and the summary is that the demigod worship system is discouraged, while Lord Vishnu’s worship is encouraged.
 All these rituals are prominently performed by the Grihastha or married couples.
-Second, experts in rituals—called Brahmanas—were invited to perform such rituals, so they had ample employment, social prestige, and their profession was valued.
-Third, after each ritual, extensive charities of gold, jewelry, cows, grain, clothes, and even land were performed.
+Second, experts in rituals—called Brahmanas—were invited to perform such rituals, so they had ample employment and social prestige as their profession was valued.
+Third, after each ritual, charities of gold, jewelry, cows, grain, clothes, and even land were performed.
 Depending on the economic status of the ritual performer a different level of charity was performed as part of the Vedic sacrifice.

 The Decline of Indian Society

 Now imagine what happens when this system of ritual performances comes to an end and is replaced by jñāna-kānda or philosophical study.
 For the moment, we can ignore any possible side-effects resulting from the cessation of the worship of demigods because these rituals were not being performed properly anyway, so stopping them isn’t going to cause a serious issue.
 Instead, we can focus on the sociological, economic, and political implications (i.e., the second and third aspects of karma-kānda noted above).